Theskrtnerd/gen-ai-photoshoots/README.md

 - Suggest new features
 - Submit pull requests

-Please read our [Contributing Guidelines](CONTRIBUTING.md) for more details.

 ## 📄 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## 📧 Contact

-If you have any questions or need further assistance, please open an issue or reach out to us at [email@example.com].
+If you have any questions or need further assistance, please open an issue or reach out to us at [tvbbd2@gmail.com].

 ---